Popular in | December |

 The most popular airlines flying from New York to South America are Avianca, LATAM Airlines and American Airlines.

-The cheapest airlines flying from New York to South America are LATAM Airlines, Spirit Airlines and Copa Airlines.
+The cheapest airlines flying from New York to South America are LATAM Airlines, Delta and Spirit Airlines.

 In terms of precipitation, rainfall in South America ranges from 0.8 - 9.4 inches per month.
 January is typically the wettest month, when rainfall can reach 9.4 in.
 July is typically the driest time to visit South America when rainfall is around 0.8 in.